cryptomator/docs/source/desktop/password-and-recovery-key.rst

 To derive a recovery key:

-1. Navigate to the ``Password`` tab under ``Vault Options``
+1. Navigate to the ``Password`` tab under ``Vault Options``.
 2. Click on ``Display Recovery Key``.
 3. Enter the vault's password.

-A new window will open displaying a sequence of words (i.e. the recovery key).
+A new window will open displaying a sequence of words (i.e., the recovery key).

 .. image:: ../img/desktop/recoverykey.png
     :alt: This shows your recoverykey

-You can copy it to your clipboard and store it in a secure password manager or print it on a paper.
+You can copy it to your clipboard and store it in a secure password manager, or print it on paper.

 .. _desktop/password-and-recovery-key/reset-password:

 Reset Password
 --------------

 We cannot reset the password of a vault for you in any way.
-Only you can reset a vault's password, assuming you have it's recovery key.
+Only you can reset a vault's password, assuming you have its recovery key.
 Keep it ready before you proceed.

-1. Navigate to the ``Password`` tab under vault options.
+1. Navigate to the ``Password`` tab under ``Vault Options``.
 2. Click on ``Recover Password``.

 Type or paste your recovery key in the new window.